chloevoyer/multi-language-al-folio/_posts/fr-ca/2024-11-01-predatory-practices.md

 ## What Are Predatory Publishing Practices?

 At their core, predatory publishing practices are unethical activities that exploit the open-access model, prioritizing profit over quality and academic integrity.
-The scope of this problem is staggering - in 2014 alone, there were 420,000 articles published in approximately 8,000 predatory journals.
+The scope of this problem is staggering—in 2014 alone, there were 420,000 articles published in approximately 8,000 predatory journals.
 Even more concerning, studies have shown that 62% of faculty had predatory publications, with 75% of those having more than one (averaging 4.3 publications).

 ## The Real Impact